 As you explore your teacher options, please consider what you are paying for in terms of education, expertise, opportunities, access, and especially the potential for a positive working relationship.

-If enough notice is provided, the teacher will attempt to reschedule a lesson to within the same week, if possible.
+If a lesson is canceled by either teacher or family representative, I will make every effort to reschedule the lesson within the same week, if possible.
 This is neither guaranteed, nor an obligation of the teacher.
-Teacher's schedules are full, and there may not be an opening for a makeup lesson to take place.
-In the event of inclement weather, utilizing Skype of video call is encouraged, rather than missing a lesson or risking driving in unsafe conditions.
+Teacher's schedule is full, and there may not be an opening for a makeup lesson to take place.
+In the event of inclement weather, utilizing Skype, FaceTime or Zoom is expected, rather than missing a lesson or risking driving in unsafe conditions.

 What Age to Start?